diku-dk/EventBenchmark/README.md

 ### <a name="scalability"></a>Driver Scalability

 The project DriverBench runs simulated workload to test the driver scalability.
 That is, the driver's ability to submit more requests as more computational resources are added.

+### <a name="future"></a>Future Work

+We intend to count the "add item to cart" operation as a measured query in the driver.
+In the current implementation, although the add item operation is not counted as part of the latency of a customer checkout, capturing the cost of add item allows capturing the overall latency of a customer session as a whole and not only the checkout operation.

 ### <a name="etc"></a>Etc